doctrine/dbal/UPGRADE.md

 # Upgrade to 5.0

+## BC BREAK: Removed support for the `version` column platform option

+The `version` column platform option is no longer supported.

 ## BC BREAK: Removed support for the `jsonb` column platform option

 The `jsonb` column platform option is no longer supported. `JSONB` columns on PostgreSQL are now introspected